pujacj/ADM-HW5/README.md

 3. Dany Khalil

 The repository contains:
-1. .py and .pynb(for better understanding) files of the functionalities.
+1. .py and .pynb (for better understanding of visualization) files of the functionalities.
+2. An html file for the visualization of first functionality.